MahiAlJawad/ModernSwiftConcurrency-iOS/README.md

 ```

-We already learnt about these earlier that the image dowloads will be done one after another.
-And the execution make pause and resume according to the need as there is `await` (possible suspension point).
+We already learned about these earlier and the image downloads will be done one after another.
+And the execution makes pause and resume according to the need as there is an `await` (possible suspension point).

+Please note, if you are confused that why in our `ViewController.swift -> viewDidLoad()` function we called all functions using `Task` then please ignore this question for now.
+You will eventually learn this in the **Task** section.

 ### Parallel execution with `async-await`
 Let's say we want to download 3 images in parallel.
-Serial execution is required if there are some dependancy on each other.
-But if 3 task of downloading images are independent then we can in parallel or concurrently download the images also. `async let` enables.
+Serial execution is required if there is some dependency on each other.
+But if 3 tasks of downloading images are independent then we can in parallel or concurrently download the images also. `async let` enables.

 ```
     func getPhotosInParallelExecution() async throws -> [UIImage] {